kislerdm/diagramastext/README.md

 The project is purely community driven - we need your support:

 - Please give the project a star, if you find its mission valuable for the software community.
 - Join us as a contributor: we need software engineers, data scientists, analysts, designers.
-If you feel excited about the project, you feel comfortable with our [manifesto](#manifesto), and you want to help pushing it forward, please do not hesitate to [get in touch](#contacts) for further details.
+If you are excited about the project, feel comfortable with our [manifesto](#manifesto), and want to help, please do not hesitate to [get in touch](#contacts) for further details.

 Thank you! 🙏